While walking outside I saw something surprising in the window of a post office: postal worker action figures! Take a

 Finding someone's grave here reminded me of Tuco running around looking for Arch Stanton's grave in the clip below from the end of The Good, The Bad, and The Ugly.
 My search space was not nearly as big, but it was not small.
 (The music in this movie scene is also a reminder of the opening of the World Cup final I had seen the week before, which I wrote about here.)

 To locate Shafarevich's grave I started at one end of region 25 and walked along every row, with the goal of confirming the name on each grave I passed was not Shafarevich (Шафаревич) until I reached a counterexample.
 Near my starting point I saw a vehicle with a Ш on the back window (photo below), which was a good omen: Russians respect Shafarevich so much they put his initial inside a triangle (a geometer!) on their cars.
 Seriously, the letter Ш on the decal really means the tires of the car have small spikes embedded in them for better winter road traction (шипы = shipy is Russian for "spikes"; do a Google image search on the Russian word) and the driver puts the sticker on the back window to tell the driver behind to keep a safe distance since cars with spiked tires can brake to a full stop over a shorter distance.
-(Update: at the end of 2018, Russia dropped a requirement for cars to show this sign if the tires are studded; see here if you read Russian.)
+(Update: at the end of 2018, Russia dropped the requirement for cars to show this sign if the tires are studded; see here if you read Russian.)

 Above I showed the grave of Yeremenko with a soccer ball on it.
 Below is another grave with a soccer ball, but this time found in region 25.
 It is Viktor Tsaryov, and while his image is carved flat on the surface, the soccer ball is in 3D: it is a hemisphere coming out of the gravestone.